 Large capitalization stocks are typically companies with market values (share price multiplied by number of shares outstanding) greater than $8 billion to $10 billion.

 A limit order indicates the highest price you're willing to pay for a security, or the lowest price you're willing to accept to sell a security.
 Your order will be executed at your designated price or better.
-This helps protect your order from sudden volatility, but it also means you will only buy or sell the security if it reaches the price you're seeking.
+This helps protect your order from sudden volatility, but it also means you'll only buy or sell the security if it reaches the price you're seeking.

 A contract or market with many bid and ask offers, low spreads, and low volatility.
 In a liquid market, it is easier to execute a trade quickly and at a desirable price because there are numerous buyers and sellers.
 In a liquid market, changes in supply and demand have a relatively small impact on price.